BlissRoms-x86/platform_vendor_branding/README.md

-# vendor_foss
+# vendor branding profile
-A set of FOSS applications to include in an AOSP
+This repo includes the branding and app changes for vendor customization

-*with added options and features*
+Some preparation is needed to include apps into the builds.

 ## Features:

- - Supports F-Droid Mirrors - So if main repo fails, it will try the rest of the mirrors from the F-Droid mirror list
+ - Supports adding user apps or private apps to be included in the build
  - Supports both arm64-v8a, x86 & x86_64 ABIs through the use of Options
- - Generates foss-permissions.xml for including into AOSP based builds
+ - Generates a permissions.xml for including into AOSP based builds

 ##### Options Usage: